prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 - Consuming REST APIs from SAP S/4HANA on-premise using SAP BTP Platform Connectivity Service
 - Building and deploying a function in [SAP BTP Kyma Runtime, Serverless](https://kyma-project.io/docs/components/serverless)

+We also have a Discovery center mission on [Extend SAP S/4HANA Business Processes on SAP BTP, Kyma Runtime](https://discovery-center.cloud.sap/missiondetail/3586/3629/) using this reference application.

 ## Business Scenario

 A business scenario is used to showcase how to build a SAP S/4HANA on-premise extension application on SAP BTP, Kyma runtime.